Home | Family Tree | |

 Registration District, Medway.

-Birth in the Sub-District of Gillingham in the County of Kent.
+Birth in the Sub-District of Gillingham in the County

 No 102 | When and Where Born, Eighth October 1837.